ianfnelson/blog.iannelson.uk/content/testimonials/index.md

 _In that time we have worked on two projects &#8211; one of which we have partnered as joint senior developers.
 For this I was the front-end specialist and Ian was the back-end specialist and overall technical architect._

-_I have been incredibly impressed with Ian&#8217;s ability to take on serious back-end challenges, sometimes with fairly minimal to no requirements and create an incredibly robust, highly-scalable enterprise-grade architecture._
+_I have been incredibly impressed with Ian’s ability to take on serious back-end challenges, sometimes with fairly minimal to no requirements and create an incredibly robust, highly-scalable enterprise-grade architecture._

 _His ability to work with the latest emerging technology stacks to deliver state-of-the-art services holds no parallel I have ever witnessed.
-Many times developers get used to a particular stack they are familiar with and stick with those tried-and-tested methods; but Ian&#8217;s ability to turn his hand to brand new technologies shows someone who is extremely adaptable with an incredible capacity to learn.
-I witnessed this first hand with his use of Azure which received Microsoft&#8217;s approval._
+Many times developers get used to a particular stack they are familiar with and stick with those tried-and-tested methods; but Ian’s ability to turn his hand to brand new technologies shows someone who is extremely adaptable with an incredible capacity to learn.
+I witnessed this first hand with his use of Azure which received Microsoft’s approval._

 _Ian can create architectures which are simple to follow with minimal architectural knowledge, yet powerful and dynamic enough to deal with pretty much any situation.
 This has been crucial in our relatively small team where in just 6 month we were loading real customers onto our system and have continually been adding features to support over 1,000 clients.
 In addition, being a small team Ian has had to speak and present to every level of the business and also deal with third-party providers and partners &#8211; and has done so with the highest grade of professionalism which has earned him the respect of his colleagues._